 You’re Life Was Down the Tubes While You Were Using

 Even the most hard-core addict knows a bald-faced lie when it’s being told.
-Isn’t it amazing how many former addicts see their drug-using days as something other than what they really were – a descent into a pit of misery and pain, of trampled lives and destroyed relationships, of financial ruin, run-ins with the law, possibly jail time, and seriously compromised health?
-Your friends who are still using still wear those rose-colored glasses.
+Isn’t it amazing how many former addicts see their drug-using days as something other than what they really were?
+They don’t see it as a descent into a pit of misery and pain, of trampled lives and destroyed relationships?
+They don’t see the financial ruin, run-ins with the law, possibly jail time, and seriously compromised health?
+Your friends who are still using continue to wear those rose-colored glasses.
 They’re still in denial about the reality of their current existence.
-They cannot and will not tell you the truth about your former life of addiction.
-You’re far more likely to hear how great it was, to be enticed by endless stories about the glories of this episode or that binge.
-You simply can’t afford to let yourself become ensnared by the fabricated or greatly exaggerated tales your drug-using friends will tell you.

 If You Start Using Again, It Will Be Tougher To Quit

-Here’s another statement that you won’t be very likely to hear from your former friends who are still doing drugs and alcohol.
-Getting right to the crux of the matter, if they cannot see or refuse to see what drugs are doing to themselves, how can they be clear-headed enough to warn you off from getting back into drugs again?
+If they cannot see or refuse to see what drugs are doing to themselves, how can they be clear-headed enough to warn you off from getting back into drugs again?
 Right, the answer is that they can’t see this eventuality.
 More likely, what you will hear is that you can quit anytime you want.
-That’s the lie that all addicts tell themselves, and it perpetuates no matter how long they’ve been addicted or how long they’ve been clean.
-Until they can be honest about the disease of addiction – as in going through with drug rehab and working their recovery – they’re going to continue to exist in the netherworld of a vicious cycle of addiction.
+That’s the lie that all addicts tell themselves.

 Just One Time Will Cause You to Relapse

-Similar to the statement that it will be tougher to quit if you start using again, you also aren’t likely to hear this one: Just one time will cause you to relapse.
 What is likely to come out of their mouths is that surely you can use just this once and it won’t hurt you.
 After all, goes the reasoning, it’s just one time.
 Just do it once, for old time’s sake, be one of the gang, have a good time.
 What can it hurt?
 The reality is that it could hurt plenty.
-All your hard work can be tossed aside and you could wind up back on the bottom.
-As any addict knows who’s gone through drug rehab, there is no such thing as being able to take one hit, one drink, pop one pill.
-It never works that way.
-Like the potato chips that you just can’t put down, only potato chips aren’t addicting, drinking and drug use are absolutely not something that you can get involved in, not even one time, without causing yourself a whole lot of trouble and pain.
+All your hard work after drug rehab can be tossed aside and you could wind up back on the bottom.

 I Feel Really Guilty About What I Did to You